Saint Joseph's Church, Victoria Street

-The church is a Rectoral church of devotion and not a Parish Church, hence, the church does not have specific territorial boundaries.
+The church is a rectoral church of devotion and not a parish church, hence, the church does not have specific territorial boundaries.

+Mass in the Latin Extraordinary Form is celebrated here every Sunday at 2 pm.

 History

 The history of Saint Joseph's Church and that of its predecessor, the Church of São José, both built on the same site, is linked with the Portuguese Mission.
 When Father Francisco da Silva Pinto e Maia of Porto, head of the Portuguese Mission died in 1850, he left his money and some land for the building of a small church.
 Part of that money came from the Portuguese Missions in China, whose procuration house was St Joseph's Seminary in Macau.
 Under the system of padroado, his funds were augmented by a gift from the King of Portugal.
 The church, which was called São José (in English: Saint Joseph), was built by the priest who succeeded him, the Rev. Vincente de Santa Catarina, from 1851 to 1853, to mainly serve the Portuguese and Eurasian Catholics in Singapore.

-Situated in the church compound and attached to the Mission was Saint Anthony's Boys' and Girls' School.
+Situated in the church compound and attached to the mission was Saint Anthony's Boys' and Girls' School.
 It was first opened by Father José Pedro Santa Ana da Cunha in 1879 as Saint Anna's School in a small house along Middle Road.
 The school moved into the church compound in 1886 and changed its name.
 In 1893, separate boys' and girls' schools were formed.

 In 1886, the Portuguese Archbishop of Goa transferred the jurisdiction over the Portuguese Missions in Singapore and Malacca to the Portuguese Bishop of Macau.

 Because of the steady growth of the congregation, the Church of São José was demolished in 1906 and a new church was built on the same site, by the notable firm Swan & MacLaren.
 The new and larger church, i.e. the present Saint Joseph's Church, was completed in 1912 and blessed by the then Bishop of Macau, João Paulino de Azevedo e Castro, who was the impetus behind this project.

-New buildings were added to the Church in 1938, 1954 and 1956.
+New buildings were added to the church in 1938, 1954 and 1956.